 | ICP-MS | ~0.001 ppm | Premium labs (IAS, ISO/IEC 17025 accredited) | Gold standard; FDA-referenced; used for regulatory submissions |

-When evaluating a COA, look for the method stated as "ICP-MS" or "ICP/MS." Some brands use LC-MS (Liquid Chromatography-Mass Spectrometry) for organic compound analysis β this is complementary to ICP-MS for heavy metals, not a replacement.
-Natural Shilajit uses both ICP-MS and LC-MS, giving the most comprehensive analytical picture in our database.
+When evaluating a COA, look for the method stated as "ICP-MS" or "ICP/MS." Some brands use LC-MS (Liquid Chromatography-Mass Spectrometry) for organic compound analysis — this is complementary to ICP-MS for heavy metals, not a replacement.
+Natural Shilajit's heavy metals testing is conducted by Harken Research (Los Angeles, CA) using ICP-MS, with microbiology by DaaneLabs (Naples, FL) — covering lead, arsenic, chromium, cadmium, mercury, and a full microbiology panel for each product form.

 What Safe Heavy Metal Limits Look Like on a COA